Developer626/Moonblink-Code/README.md

 # Moonblink-Code
 This is Moonblinks original code.
-This branch will be left uneditted for others to use.
+The main code base will be left unaltered for others to use.
 Please fork the code as you wish.